SmarterApp/TDS_TeacherHandScoringSystem/README.md

 Each result received is inserted into a database where it is picked up and processed.

 ### THSS User Interface(TSS.MVC)
-This is a web application that test administrators users to view student responses and score them, and sending it to the TIS Service for further processing.
+The Teacher Hand Scoring System was designed to be used by Teachers and Proctors of interim tests.
+It allows for the scoring of student responses and the reassigning of student responses to other proctors or teachers.

 ## Build & Deploy
-TIS requires Visual Studios 2012 to build.
+TIS requires Visual Studio 2012 to build.
 The Deployment steps are as follows -

 1) Create the following databases [DB Server]: